 Keep in mind, that an effective chatbot uses a lot of technology behind the scenes.
-You need either the technical expertise or the budget to hire an expert to create one that improves the user experience.
+You need either the technical expertise or the budget to hire an AI Engineer to create one that improves the user experience.
 Yet simple video serving bots are becoming more and more accessible.
 You can expect to see them popping up on all kinds of websites in the next few years.

 Whether a chatbot is right for your website depends on a few factors.
 If your users prefer to watch videos instead of reading articles, a chatbot might better meet their needs.
 If showing users how to do something makes more sense than telling them, a chatbot can help.
 For brands that want to portray a warm, approachable, playful, or friendly brand persona, animated avatar chatbots might be worth the investment.